Megha-Ashok/Megha-Ashok/README.md

 I'm a passionate and curious developer exploring the endless possibilities of modern tech stacks.
 With hands-on experience in **Machine Learning, Deep Learning, MLOps, Flask, Docker, and Kubernetes**, I love building practical solutions — from plant disease detection systems to mental health platforms.

 I'm always eager to:
 - 💡 Learn and apply new technologies

 - 🤝 Collaborate with like-minded professionals

 - 🌱 Grow through real-world challenges and team efforts

-> 🚀 “Curiosity fuels my code, collaboration shapes my growth.”

----

 - 🌱 I’m currently learning **Generative AI, MLflow**

 - 👨‍💻 I’m currently working on **Student Performance Predictor**, **AgriSmart**, and **Vehicle Insurance**